This is mostly just a bunch of personal notes.

 $ targen -v -d3 -f250 samsung ... $ dispread -v -y l -k samsung.cal samsung ... $ colprof -v -A "Samsung" -M "SyncMaster BX2440" -D "2012-04-14" -q m -a s samsung ...

-And finally apply the profile to the screen, which you need to do at every reboot or login: $ xcalib samsung.icc
+And finally you obtain 4 files: samsung.cal, .ti1, .ti3 and .icc.
+All you need to do is apply the profile to the screen, which you need to do at every reboot or login: $ xcalib samsung.icc

-Normally you should be able to profile separate monitors with the -d option of dispcal, but it didn't work for me: the calibration patch would always open on the same monitor.
-There seems to be some incompatibility with the Nvidia driver.
-So here's how I did it.
+Normally you should be able to profile separate monitors with the -d option of dispcal and dispread.
+So all you do is run again the same sequence of 4 commands as above: dispcal, targen, dispread and colprof, but you change the name 'samsung' to something relevant to you 2nd monitor ('extmon'), and you add "-d 2" in the options of dispcal and dispread.The 1st time I tried calibrating an secondary monitor, it didn't work for me: the calibration patch would always open on the same monitor.
+There seemed to be some incompatibility with the Nvidia driver, it's fixed now, buthere's how I did it back then:

 First calibrate the monitor which works with dispcal, targen, dispread and colprof to generate a profile for the first monitor.